 Looking up at the endless vineyards dotting the hillside, I imagined a more relaxed and simple pace of life.
 A pace where it’s acceptable to sit for hours drinking wine while watching the world go by on the Rhine River.

-A pace that I could easily become accustomed if I could just convince my brain to escape the fast-paced world for a little while!
+A pace that I could easily become accustomed to if I could just convince my brain to escape the fast-paced world for a little while!

 When to Visit Bacharach